ptfonseca/pcal/README.md

 * `bfactor_to_prob()` turns Bayes factors into posterior probabilities using a formula from Berger and Delampady (1987)

-* `bfactor_interpret()` classifies the strength of the evidence implied by a Bayes factor according to the scale suggested by Jeffreys (1961).
+* `bfactor_interpret()` classifies the strength of the evidence implied by a Bayes factor according to the interpretation scale from Jeffreys (1961).

 * `bfactor_interpret_kr()` classifies the strength of the evidence implied by a Bayes factor according to an alternative scale suggested by Kass and Raftery (1995)